JulianaNovaes/AgentBasedModel/README.md

 ### With your local Python setup:

-To run the agent-based model in your machine, please, clone this repository and run the `abm.py` file., install the dependencies in the `requirements.txt` with `pip instlal -r requirements.txt` file and run.
+To run the agent-based model in your machine, please, clone this repository and open the `abm.py` file., install the dependencies in the `requirements.txt` with `pip instlal -r requirements.txt` file and run.
 It may take a bit of time for it to appear in your screen.